 If you find rust during your inspection, remove it using a household toilet bowl cleaner.

 A clear outdoor space also allows you to go over your deck’s structural integrity.
 As you prepare for winter, you'll want to carefully check the boards for imperfections such as cracks or peeling and inspect the joists, screws and other hardware that hold the deck together.

 By catching any issues related to these components early, you'll be able to make adequate repairs before they worsen over the repeated freezing and thawing periods during the winter months.

 4. Trim Overhanging Trees

 Your property's trees likely produce welcome shade in the summer months as well as a picturesque scene, but the winter conditions can quickly turn that foliage against you.

-Ice storms, as well as repeated freezing and thawing, can create long icicles that pose a risk to your deck.
+Ice storms and repeated freezing and thawing can create long icicles that pose a risk to your deck.
 When they break off and drop, they can cause damage, and the melted puddles can also turn into icy patches that create danger zones for you and your family.
 Mitigate this potential issue by trimming the branches of your trees during the fall season.

 5. Get Ready for Snow & Ice

 Winter deck maintenance may also mean adding some extra built-to-last materials to your deck, such as composite decking material, aluminum and galvanized steel.
 These materials will not be as affected by shoveling or ice removal products as traditional wood.